Correcting Bias When Using Latent Regressors: Appendix IV: Additional Empirical Results

 We here consider an application from American politics, in particular, from the literature on the relationship between latent ideology and partisan vote choice---a relationship that has been extensively studied and shown to be quite strong \citep{jessee2009spatial,tausanovitch2013measuring}.
 To what extent might measurement error in the estimation of latent ideology lead to over- or under-estimation in estimated relationships with the various strategies previously described?

-Using the same design as outlined in Section \ref{s:ExDem}, we explore the relationship between latent ideology, as measured by 30 questions on the 2016 CCES regarding respondents' policy positions, and vote choice for president.
-We again vary the number of observations used and policy factors considered in estimating latent traits, using random sub-samples and computing average estimates.
-Latent factors are estimated as described above using the expectation-maximization algorithm.
+Using the same design as outlined in Section \ref{s:SimDetails}, we explore the relationship between latent ideology, as measured by 30 questions on the 2016 CCES regarding respondents' policy positions, and vote choice for president.
+We again vary the number of observations used and policy indicators considered in estimating latent traits, using random sub-samples and computing average estimates.
+Latent traits are estimated as described above using the expectation-maximization algorithm.